 In this example we specify that process 1 is affected by messages broadcast by processes 4 and 5.
 Similarly, we specify that process 2 is only affected by process 1.
-Process 5 is affected by processes 3 and 4 (the last line).
-4 is not affected by any other processes.
+Process 4 is not affected by any other processes.
+Process 5 is affected by processes 3 and 4.

-We say that a process x is affected by a process z if all the messages which process z broadcasts and which process x delivers become dependencies for all future messages broadcast by process x.
+We say that a process \mathbf{x} is affected by a process \mathbf{z} if all the messages which process \mathbf{z} broadcasts and which process \mathbf{x} delivers become dependencies for all future messages broadcast by process \mathbf{x} .
 We call these dependencies localized.
-If a process does is not affected by any other process, messages it broadcasts only depend on its previously broadcast messages (due to the FIFO property).
+If a process is not affected by any other process, messages it broadcasts only depend on its previously broadcast messages (due to the FIFO property).